jsheunis/jsheunis.github.io/talks.md

 title: Talks
 ---

-Below is a list of talks that I've given on the topics of fMRI data quality, multi-echo fMRI methods, data and code sharing practices, GDPR-compliant MRI data sharing, and open community building.
+Below is a list of talks/workshops that I've given on the topics of research data management, fMRI data quality, multi-echo fMRI methods, data and code sharing practices, GDPR-compliant MRI data sharing, and open community building.

 ##### Link types